lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

 .. admonition:: Vizualising varying number of molecules
     :class: info

-    By default, VMD fails to properly render systems with varying number of atoms.
+    By default, VMD fails to properly render systems with varying numbers of atoms.

 .. include:: ../../non-tutorials/accessfile.rst